 “Racism is a national issue that transcends communities,” says Lonnie G. Bunch III, secretary of the Smithsonian Institution, “One that requires all of society’s stakeholders—public, private and nonprofit—to work together to advance progress on.
 The Smithsonian’s expertise, scholarship and collections will help our nation to better understand the challenges that arise from racism.”

-Race, Community and Our Shared Future will include national events as well as smaller local events in communities around the country, drawing on the resources of several Smithsonian partners, including the National Museum of African American History and Culture, the National Museum of the American Indian, the Smithsonian Latino Center, the Smithsonian Asian Pacific American Center and the National Museum of American History.
+Our Shared Future: Reckoning with Our Racial Past will include national events as well as smaller local events in communities around the country, drawing on the resources of several Smithsonian partners, including the National Museum of African American History and Culture, the National Museum of the American Indian, the Smithsonian Latino Center, the Smithsonian Asian Pacific American Center and the National Museum of American History.

 Supported by a $25 million commitment from founding partner Bank of America, the program will include online town halls featuring civil rights and social justice leaders discussing a variety of pressing topics, including the critical need for greater economic opportunity in America’s communities of color.
 “A true sense of urgency has arisen in our communities, and we must not let it quiet down,” says Brian Moynihan, chairman and chief executive officer of Bank of America and museum council member for Smithsonian’s National Museum of African American History and Culture (NMAAHC).
 “Our commitment to the Smithsonian will support conversations that can advance economic and social progress.
 Now is the time.
 We all must do more.”